May 24, 2024

 Conditional Access policies

-Conditional Access policies in Entra ID are used to secure access to applications and services based on specific conditions such as user role, location and device state.
+Conditional Access policies in Entra are used to secure access to applications and services based on specific conditions such as user role, location and device state.
 If misconfigured, these policies could expose sensitive data to unauthorized users.

 Cross-tenant access and external identity management